-Concerning small dimensions that modern urban planning decided to abolish, the facade of this store at Roquebrune-Cap-Martin in Provence, demonstrate how much can happen in the half-a-meter space between the vertical wall and the horizontal street.
+Concerning small dimensions that modern urban planning decided to abolish, the facade of this store at Roquebrune-Cap-Martin in Provence demonstrates how much can happen in the half-a-meter space between the vertical wall and the horizontal street.

 This relatively small territory is appropriated and personalized through color, plants, signs, merchandise, a small carpet.
 Is the in-between half-a-meter space private or public?
 Both?
 Neither?
 A mediator?
 The ambiguous borders between private and public seem to have been delightfully blurred.

 After we mentioned the meaning of a meter-and-a-half in urban planning, and the impact of half-a-meter in urban environments, this facade makes clear the impact that even smaller dimensions can make on the urban space.
-I think took this picture in Aix-les-Bains or in Paris,
+I think I took this picture in Aix-les-Bains or in Paris,